ashutoshmjain/homepage/dotfiles/installNotesDebianMinServer.md

 Open the .vimrc and run the :PluginInstall to let vim install all the plugins.

-#Node
+# Node

-Now the fun part .
+Now the fun part .... .
 The official Debian repository has an older version of node.
 If you want the latest (with npm) , you can get the node source repository.
+Here is the link http://nodesource.com/blog/installing-node-js-tutorial-debian-linux

+While you are here, do install the build tools. npm is included in node 8.